albanie/mcnCrossModalEmotions/README.md

 <img src="emoVoxCeleb/figs/fear-train.jpg" width="200" /> <img src="emoVoxCeleb/figs/fear-heardTest.jpg" width="200" /> <img src="emoVoxCeleb/figs/fear-unheardTest.jpg" width="200" />

-Interestingly, the speech model seems to struggle most with sadness.
-Note that since the dataset is highly unbalanced, some of the emotions have very few samples (you can see this in ROC curves that make large steps).
+Note that since the dataset is highly unbalanced, some of the emotions have very few samples.
+The speech model struggles most with sadness and fear.
 The remaining emotions (disgust and contempt) are rarely predicted by the teacher, so the curves don't provide much isnight.